JBNU-JEduTools/manual-web/docs/kata-platform/how-to/how-to-deploy-your-chatbot-using-generic-channel.md

 > **Figure 4**: Testing your bot

-Finally, you will get a response from the chatbot to your app It is the end of the guidance.
+Finally, you will get a response from the chatbot to your app.

+This is the end of the guidance.
 You can contact <a href="mailto:support@kata.ai">support@kata.ai</a> if you have any difficulties when implementing this.